7 Keys To Wealth Building When You Start From Scratch

 It doesn’t have to be a formal relationship.
 Just identify people in your world that have accomplished something that you want to accomplish.

 Observe them.
 Ask them questions.
 And, listen.
 Listen very closely to what they have to say.

 Be A Good Person.
-Have a positive attitude.
+Have a positive attitude about money and life.
 Treat others fairly and with respect.
 Don’t achieve your success at the expense of others.
 Give back when you are able.

 Example: How To Get Wealth

 Okay.
 So I have laid out 7 wealth building tips for you to follow.
 And a menu of suggestions and options within each tip.